-As a councillor you are required to complete a Register of Interest which is held by the Monitoring Officer at Cornwall Council and locally with your Clerk.
-Everything declared on your Register will be a You are required to declare interests held by yourself and your spouse/civil partner under the following headings.
+As a councillor you are required to complete a Register of Disclosable Pecuniary Interests which is held by the Monitoring Officer at Cornwall Council and locally with your Clerk.
+You are required to declare interests held by yourself and your spouse/civil partner under the following headings.